jtriley-eth/inline-yul-style-guide/README.md

 revert(0x00, 0x00)
 ```

-### Avoid Excessive Variables
+### Avoid Excessive Identifiers

-Convention prefers variables over magic values for readability, though this can get in the way of clean inline assembly and add unnecessary lines of code, imports, and indirection.
+Convention prefers variable identifiers over magic values for readability, though this can get in the way of clean inline assembly and add unnecessary lines of code, identifiers, imports, and indirection.

 Common exceptions to the excessive variables rule are: